 Overall, California women are in a strong position in demanding maternity leave for themselves.
 However, it’s important that the maternity leave be based on legitimate medical disabilities related to pregnancy or childbirth.
 California law does not provide blanket protection for time to bond between a mother and a child.
 But that often may occur during recovery from the childbirth.

 Importantly, employers often violate the rights of their employees.
 The employer may not even realize they are doing so.
 It is up to the employee to protect their rights.
 But acting to protect rights can be a tricky thing.
 In most cases, it is helpful to obtain the advice of a qualified employment law attorney in your area.
-If you live in Los Angeles or Orange County, consider getting in touch with the attorneys at Smith & Lo: (855) 783-9675.
+If you live in Los Angeles or Orange County, consider getting in touch with Justin Lo, Employment Lawyer, at: (855) 783-9675.

 If you found this article helpful, please feel free to share it on Facebook, Twitter, LinkedIn, or other social media sites.
 Your social shares incentivize us to provide more free and helpful articles!